Are you asking yourself this question?

 That seems to be my lesson this week.
 FINISH THE DARN PROJECTS YOU STARTED THREE MONTHS AGO.

 Such joy and freedom in saying NO. For calling bullshit on the inner dialog that said "this is how it is, I work full-time and have a child and blah blah blah here are all my excuses for why I should be permanently frazzled and fatigued."
 Facing the truth--that my time is precious indeed, so how can I use it to fuel joy?--was LIBERATING and EMPOWERING.

 Let's just say expectations don't always match reality.

+In not-at-all-surprising news, I got sick with a bad cold.
+(My last post was literally about how I need to practice more self-care.)
+Sigh.
 I’m working on more rest, less doing in my daily life, so I figured practicing this while sick would be a good place to start.
 In fact, what better way to … Continue reading The man-cold experiment

 Imagine a parental stress continuum.
 At one end is the mythical and totally unatainable smiling happy family lounging on a white couch.
 At the other end: stress-eating peanut butter out of the jar at midnight.

 "The night comes and we give ourselves permission to dissolve into the rest of darkness.
 We let go of all the valleys and rivers we wish to cross and our dreams for some distant future." -Sarah Blondin, Live Awake.
 Tonight I stretched out on the living room couch in the dark, earbuds in my ears … Continue reading Bathed in moonlight